 Until the discovery of the association of DH with CD the treatment of DH was solely with drugs.
 Now there is a more satisfactory and less hazardous treatment with a gluten free diet; although, it must be appreciated that drugs will control the rash within days but the diet will not.
 Therefore, both drugs and diet will be required initially.

-The drugs more commonly used for the treatment of DH are Dapsone, sulphapyridine, and sulphamethoxypyridazine.
+The drugs more commonly used for the treatment of dermatitis herpetiformis are dapsone, sulphapyridine, and sulphamethoxypyridazine.
 All are very early antibiotics dating back to the 1930's and 1940's.
 However, these drugs do not work as antibiotics but the exact mechanism of action of DH is unknown.

 Although the drugs will control the rash of DH very quickly, ie. within days, the rash will recur equally quickly when drugs are discontinued.
 Thus, drug treatment of DH has to be considered indefinite but it is not a cure for the disease.
 It is important to find the smallest dose required to control the rash and this varies between patients.
 Thus, the dose may be increased or decreased after initial treatment.